 This insight allows them to focus their budget on coordinated, cross-channel campaigns rather than isolated ones that don’t have as much bang for their buck.

-Leverage incrementality testing for quick, actionable insights into specific campaigns or tactics.
-However, start by pairing it with your baseline to create a more comprehensive and robust overview.
+Ready to leverage incrementality testing for quick, actionable insights into specific campaigns or tactics?
+It all starts with comparing with your baseline to create a comprehensive and robust overview.

 1. Model your baseline sales

 Before we can start testing, we need a baseline to compare against.
-This will make creating a holistic view of your results much simpler in later steps.
+This will make creating a holistic view of your results much simpler later on.

 2. Set up incrementality testing